pfitsplus/pfitsplus.github.io/_research/05-code-comparison.md

 **Figure 7.** Similar to Figure [1](#higher-particle-resolution:~:text=Permalink-,Figure%201.,-Dust%20density%20snapshots) except at a grid resolution of 1024².

 ![](/assets/images/research/code-comparison/si/BA-1024_time_series.png)
-**Figure 8.** Similar to Figure [2](#higher-particle-resolution:~:text=.-,Figure%202.,-Maximum%20dust%20densities) but with dash–dotted lines showing grid resolutions of 1024².
+**Figure 8.** Similar to Figure [2](#higher-particle-resolution:~:text=.-,Figure%202.,-Maximum%20dust%20densities) but with dashed lines showing grid resolutions of 1024².
 The top panel uses a similar cadence for each time series with an average of 600 samples per code.

 ![](/assets/images/research/code-comparison/si/BA-1024_CDF.png)
-**Figure 9.** Similar to Figure [3](#higher-particle-resolution:~:text=show%20different%20codes.-,Figure%203.,-Time%2Daveraged%20cumulative) but with dash–dotted lines showing grid resolutions of 1024².
+**Figure 9.** Similar to Figure [3](#higher-particle-resolution:~:text=show%20different%20codes.-,Figure%203.,-Time%2Daveraged%20cumulative) but with dashed lines showing grid resolutions of 1024².